Jonathan Woodgate: AFC Bournemouth

 On 1 February 2021, Woodgate was appointed as senior first team coach of AFC Bournemouth on a contract until the end of the 2020–21 season.
 Following the sacking of manager Jason Tindall two days later, Woodgate was appointed as caretaker manager on a temporary basis, before being appointed head coach until the end of the season on 21 February 2021.
 Following six wins from seven games, confirming their place in the play-offs in the process, Woodgate was awarded the Championship Manager of the Month award for April 2021.
 Bournemouth finished the season in 6th and entered the playoffs against Brentford, but despite winning 1–0 during the first leg, they lost 3–2 on aggregate, consigning them to another season in the championship.
-Scott Parker was appointed on 28 June 2021 as Woodgate’s successor and Woodgate subsequently left the club upon his contract's end.
+Scott Parker was appointed on 28 June 2021 as Woodgate's successor and Woodgate subsequently left the club upon his contract's end.

 Return to Middlesbrough

-After over a year of unemployment, Woodgate was appointed as First Team Coach, alongside Head Coach Michael Carrick, at his former club, Middlesbrough.
+After over a year of unemployment, Woodgate returned to Middlesbrough in October 2022 as a first team coach following the appointment of new manager Michael Carrick.
+He departed the club alongside Carrick in June 2025.

-Personal life and Criminal Record
+Personal life

 Woodgate grew up supporting his local side Middlesbrough and cites Gary Pallister as his hero.

-In 2000, he was a defendant with teammate Lee Bowyer in a court case after his involvement in an altercation outside the Majestyk nightclub in Leeds, in which a student was left with injuries to his face The initial trial at Kingston upon Hull Crown Court collapsed, and following a second trial, also at Kingston upon Hull Crown Court in December 2001, Bowyer was cleared of charges of grievous bodily harm with intent and affray, while Woodgate was convicted of affray and sentenced to 100 hours' community service.
-He was also banned from international selection by the Football Association, which prevented him from being selected for the England squad for the 2002 World Cup.
+In 2000, he was a defendant with teammate Lee Bowyer in a court case after his involvement in an altercation outside the Majestyk nightclub in Leeds, in which a student was left with injuries to his face.
+The initial trial at Kingston upon Hull Crown Court collapsed, and following a second trial, also at Kingston upon Hull Crown Court in December 2001, Bowyer was cleared of charges of grievous bodily harm with intent and affray, while Woodgate was convicted of affray and sentenced to 100 hours' community service.
+He was also banned from international selection by the Football Association, which prevented him from being selected in the England squad for the 2000 European Championship and the 2002 World Cup.

 Woodgate has two children with his wife Natalie Downing, the sister of former Middlesbrough teammate and England midfielder Stewart Downing.

+Woodgate has a popular drink named after him at student nightclub Jimmy Allen's in Durham following his successful season at Newcastle United.